microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

 Now that the `Match` visualizer is complete, we can add a second visualizer for the [`MatchCollection`](https://learn.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.matchcollection) class.
 The process is exactly the same: I have created [a new `DebuggerVisualizerProvider`](./RegexMatchDebugVisualizer/RegexMatchCollection/RegexMatchCollectionDebuggerVisualizerProvider.cs) and its [remote user control](./RegexMatchDebugVisualizer/RegexMatchCollection/RegexMatchCollectionVisualizerUserControl.cs).
 I also added [a new `VisualizerObjectSource`](./RegexMatchObjectSource/RegexMatchCollectionObjectSource.cs) to the *visualizer object source* library.

-Since the `MatchCollection` could contain many entry, I have implemented the *visualizer object source* using the `TransferData` method instead of `GetData`: `TransferData` accepts a parameter which allows my visualizer to query the collection entries one by one:
+Each call to `RequestDataAsync` is allowed only 5 seconds to complete or will result in a timeout exception.
+Since the `MatchCollection` could contain many entries, I have implemented the *visualizer object source* using the `TransferData` method instead of `GetData`: `TransferData` accepts a parameter which allows my visualizer to query the collection entries one by one:

 ```csharp
 public override void TransferData(object target, Stream incomingData, Stream outgoingData)